adesignl/timber-acf-wp-blocks/readme.md

 - [Marcin Krzemiński](https://github.com/marcinkrzeminski)

 ## Creating blocks
 Add twig templates to `views/blocks` which get and use ACF data.
-Each template requires a comment block with some data in it:
+Each template requires a comment block with some data in it (`Title` and `Category` are required):
 ```twig
 {#
   Title: Testimonial